 10. Double Commander

 ZIP, TAR, GZ, BZ2, XZ, LZMA, 7Z, RPM, CPIO, DEB, RAR, and ZIPX are all supported archive file formats.
-For someone who conducts a lot of searching, Double Commander is a good option.
+Double Commander is a good option for someone who conducts a lot of searching.
 The sophisticated search feature will examine both files and their contents to return a list of results.

 11. One Commander

 One Commander combines appearance and functionality in a single application.
 To make your job simpler, you may switch between two panes.
 Simply conceal the other window by clicking the arrows on the edges if you only need one.